3: The Rise of Industrialized Foods

-Of all the lessons from this book, I hope you understand that there is a difference between species; the blueprint written on the genome of a species is unique for that species.
+Of all the lessons from this podcast, I hope you understand that there is a difference between species; the blueprint written on the genome of a species is unique for that species.
 Extrapolating data from one species to another may work in a lab, but not in reality.

 Respect the human genome.
 Respect your genome.
 Fat- not carbohydrates- is the preferred fuel for human metabolism, and has been for all of the human evolution.
 What a lab rat scientist may attempt to extrapolate for humanity matters not.